 An interesting note here is that this same study found that more CBD is not always better.
-One of the patients experienced stronger painkilling effects with lower doses of CBD (it’s unclear how much lower than 300 mg/d).
+One of the patients experienced stronger painkilling effects with lower doses (it’s unclear how much lower than 300 mg/d).

 CBD Dose for Sleep

 Studies that specifically looked at the effects of CBD on sleep in healthy patients are rare.
-Most studies that looked at the effects of CBD on sleep had subjects that suffered from conditions like PTSD or Parkinson’s Disease and therefore the results of these studies bear little relation to the average person who’s looking to use CBD for sleep.
+Most studies that looked at the effects of CBD on sleep had subjects that suffered from conditions like PTSD or Parkinson’s Disease and therefore the results of these studies bear little relation to the average person who’s looking to use it for sleep.

-The researchers tested 3 doses with purified crystalline CBD: 40mg, 80mg, and 160mg of CBD.
-The volunteers reported significantly less dream recall with all 3 doses of CBD (compared to placebo), which could indicate fewer sleep disruptions.
-With the dose of 160mg CBD, all volunteers significantly increased the numbers slept.
+The researchers tested 3 doses with purified crystalline CBD: 40mg, 80mg, and 160mg.
+The volunteers reported significantly less dream recall with all 3 doses (compared to placebo), which could indicate fewer sleep disruptions.
+With the dose of 160mg, all volunteers significantly increased the hours slept.

 CBD Dose for General Health

 That said, CBD has strong anti-inflammatory and anti-oxidant characteristics.
 You don’t need a specific condition to reap the benefits of CBD oil.
-Anyone can benefit from food with strong anti-inflammatory and anti-oxidant properties.
+Anyone can benefit from food with strong anti-inflammatory and antioxidant properties.